jaheyns/CfdOF/Readme.md

 or /opt/openfoam4 (It will be automatically detected in common default install locations.)

-The Gnuplot-py package can be installed into Python using the Preferences panel described above, as well as cfMesh which will be downloaded and built from the source code inside your OpenFOAM installation if you have not already done so yourself.
+cfMesh can be installed using the Preferences panel described above, and will be downloaded and built from the source code inside your OpenFOAM installation if you have not already done so yourself.
 Note that this is a lengthy process.